Does more need to be done about the lack of parking at maternity hospitals?

 Will this ever be addressed?

-An expectant mum in Limerick has recently spoken out about how she is paying a fortune for parking spaces that aren't even near the maternity hospital that she is attending.
+Over the years expectant mums have spoken out about how they are paying a fortune for parking spaces for maternity hospital visits.

 This is due to the fact that there is little to no parking at the maternity hospital itself.